2bular/bend-over/README.md

 ﻿# bend-over

-A prison-based Turing Tarpit for the PLT Games.
+A prison-based Turing Tarpit for the PLT Games, December 2012.

 Ordinary stack- and register-based languages allow the machine to write and modify the tape of data arbitrarily, and that power is much too expensive to have in a state penitentiary.
 So, what can you do?
+Just *bend over* and take it!

-Bend-over is a *band*-based programming language, in that it operates on a stack.
+Bend-over is a *band*-based programming language, in that it operates on a band.
 This is like a Turing Machine tape, but it can be bent and folded over onto itself--indeed, to perform any sort of calculation, one is required to bend the band overtop of itself and flatten the values together!

 ## Language